hackingclimate/iden3-docs/source/index.rst

 ...

-**The dream: Self-sovereign identity --> sybil resistant anonymous voting systems --> liquid democracy**
+**The dream: self-sovereign identity --> sybil resistant anonymous voting systems --> liquid democracy**

 Historically, liquid democracy has been impossible to implement on a large scale because it is very hard to ensure one person is not voting multiple times.
 This is called a Sybil attack...